The STEAM Curriculum: An Overview

 STEAM Coordinator Matthew Tramontana oversees the curriculum and manages the Wellemeyer STEAM Center.
 An accomplished industrial designer who has worked with engineers to design a variety of medical devices, he teaches several courses while also guiding faculty and students in this interdisciplinary innovation space.

 Current Upper School offerings are depicted below.

 As the foundational STEAM program in the Upper School, the STEAMinar is designed to give all 9th graders a baseline of literacy in STEAM disciplines.
-Embedded within 9th Grade Math and Science courses, the STEAMinar will explore interdisciplinary topics such as coding, computational thinking, statistical literacy, and biotechnology.
+Embedded within 9th Grade Math and Science courses, the STEAMinar explores interdisciplinary topics such as coding, circuitry, computational thinking, statistical literacy, biotechnology and digital fabrication.

 From “Introduction to Computer Science” to “AP Computer Science Principles,” our completely redesigned Computer Science curriculum will endow students with technological literacy and opportunities for advanced study in coding and programming, all within a framework that emphasizes the important role of computer science in modern society.
 Our program culminates with "Advanced Computing - Coding for a Purpose," where students are challenged to address community-minded issues through a computational approach.

-Since the program's inception in the 2017-2018 year, overall enrollment in electives has increased 30%, while enrollment of female students has almost doubled and now constitutes 42% of total STEAM course enrollments
+Since the program's inception in the 2017-2018 year, overall enrollment in electives has increased 30%, while enrollment of female students has almost doubled and now constitutes 42% of total STEAM course enrollments.